yexiang92/opstool/README.md

 understanding and solving your structural engineering challenges.
 Whether you are building models, visualizing results, or interpreting data, ``opstool`` is your go-to solution for OpenSeesPy workflows.

+> [!NOTE]
+> This project is a non-profit open-source initiative.
+Use at your own risk.

 ## License